Michael J. Sullivan (author): Career

 Sullivan started writing books at a young age in order to entertain himself.
 He started The Riyria Revelations to teach his daughter, who suffered from dyslexia, how to read.

 Sullivan has written four series.
 The Riyria Revelations and The Riyria Chronicles were published by Orbit Books (fantasy imprint of Hachette Book Group) and The Legends of the First Empire released by Del Rey Books (owned by Random House).
 The Riyria Revelations is a six-book epic fantasy series while the Riyria Chronicles is an ongoing series that centers on the early adventures of the two main protagonists of the former series.
 The Legends of the First Empire is a six-book epic fantasy series set in the same world as the Riyria books, but in the distant past, making it a standalone series.
 His first science fiction novel, Hollow World, was released by Tachyon Publications in April 2014.
 His most recent project, The Rise and Fall, is a trilogy set in the world of Elan and falls chronologically between Legends of the First Empire and the Riyria Chronicles.

 Reception

-Sullivan has two New York Times bestsellers (Age of War and Age of Legend), and three books on the USA Today bestseller list (Age of Swords, Age of War, Age of Legend).
-He has had seven works selected for the Goodreads Choice Award, six for Best Fantasy: The Emerald Storm in 2010, Percepliquis in 2012, and The Crown Tower in 2013, Age of Myth in 2016, Age of Swords in 2017, Age of War in 2018 and one for Best Science Fiction: Hollow World in 2014.
+Sullivan has three New York Times bestsellers (Age of War, Age of Legend and Nolyn), and three books on the USA Today bestseller list (Age of Swords, Age of War, Age of Legend).
+He has had nine works selected for the Goodreads Choice Award, six for Best Fantasy: The Emerald Storm in 2010, Percepliquis in 2012, and The Crown Tower in 2013, Age of Myth in 2016, Age of Swords in 2017, Age of War in 2018 and one for Best Science Fiction: Hollow World in 2014.
 Theft of Swords was selected as one of Barnes & Noble's 2011 Best Fantasy Books, shortlisted for the 2013 Audie Award for Fantasy, and also one of Library Journal's 2011 Best SF/Fantasy Books.
 Age of Myth was a 2016 Amazon's Best Books of the Year selection in the Science Fiction and Fantasy category.